EOSDIS Cloud Evolution

 - Cost effectiveness: EOSDIS and NASA pay only for the storage and services actually used.
 Along with scalability benefits, this allows the amount of storage or services to be continually adjusted to ensure that data and services are effectively provided at the lowest possible cost to NASA and EOSDIS.

 With the expected significant growth of NASA EO data archived by EOSDIS, moving these data to a commercial cloud can provide greater efficiency for storing and disseminating these data.
-It’s important to note even if EOSDIS data are stored and disseminated in the cloud, key aspects of EOSDIS data and services will not change.
+It’s important to note that even if EOSDIS data are stored and disseminated in the cloud, key aspects of EOSDIS data and services will not change.
 For example, the DAACs will still serve as gateways to these data and provide a wide range of support services for data users.
 In fact, it’s likely that EOSDIS data users will not notice any difference in their interactions with the DAACs when searching for and downloading data stored in the cloud.
 What data users will notice is improved access to data and the ability to more efficiently utilize larger data sets for a broader range of research.

 EOSDIS is still evaluating the technical and architectural aspects of this significant evolution, and this will continue over the next several months.
 The needs of data users remain a top EOSDIS priority, and the innovative technologies being developed by EOSDIS to archive and disseminate data in the cloud may soon enable data users to do more with this valuable resource than ever before.